mne-tools/mne-python/doc/source/manual/matlab.rst

     ============  ===========  ======================================================================
     nrow          int32        Number of rows.
     ncol          int32        Number of columns.
-    row_names     cell\     The names of associated with the rows.
-This member may be empty. col_names     cell\     The names of associated with the columns.
+    row_names     cell(*)      The names of associated with the rows.
+This member may be empty. col_names     cell(*)      The names of associated with the columns.
 This member may be empty. data          various      The matrix data, usually of type single or double.
     ============  ===========  ======================================================================